Items Similar to Saint Gobain France Art Deco Coffee Side Table with Glass-Top and Aviation Decor

 The French company produced mirrors 40 to 45 inches long (1.0 to 1.1 m), which at the time was considered impressive.

-During the Industrial Revolution (1789 - 1910), while mirrors remained their primary business, Saint-Gobain began to diversify its product line to include glass panes for skylights, roofs and room dividers, thick mirrors, semi-thick glass for windows, laminated mirrors and glass and finally embossed mirrors and windowpanes.
+During the Industrial Revolution (1789-1910), while mirrors remained its primary business, Saint-Gobain began to diversify its product line to include glass panes for skylights, roofs, and room dividers, thick mirrors, semi-thick glass for windows, laminated mirrors and glass, and eventually, embossed mirrors and windowpanes.
 Some of the more famous buildings that Saint-Gobain contributed to during that period were the Crystal Palace in London, Jardin des Plantes, the Grand Palais and adjacent Petit Palais in Paris, and the Milan Central railway station.

 Saint-Gobain experienced significant success in the early 20th century.
 In 1918, the company expanded its manufacturing to bottles, jars, tableware, and domestic glassware.

-During the 1910 - 1950 period, the company developed three new glassmaking techniques: first, a dipping process to coat car windows, which prevented the glass from shattering in the event of an accident.
-10% of Saint-Gobain's 1920 sales came from the car industry, and 28% in 1930.
+During the 1910-1950 period, the company developed three new glassmaking techniques.
+First, a dipping process was introduced to coat car windows, which prevented the glass from shattering in the event of an accident.
+In 1920, 10% of Saint-Gobain's sales came from the car industry, and this percentage increased to 28% in 1930.
 Second, a unique technique allowed glass to be shaped and bent.
 Finally, a process for coating glass with aluminum enables it to be conductive.
 This new technology offered the possibility of producing elements such as radiant glass, a unique type of electric heater whose heating element is enclosed in glass.

 (Credit: Wikipedia).